NEAT: Neighborhood-Guided, Efficient, Autoregressive Set Transformer for 3D Molecular Generation: Experiments

-\paragraph{Baselines} We compare NEAT trained on QM9 to five autoregressive 3D molecular generation models (G-SchNet \cite{Gebauer2019GSchnNet}, G-SphereNet \cite{Luo2022GSphereNet}, Symphony \cite{Daigavane2024Symphony}, QUETZAL \cite{Cheng2025Quetzal}, and Geo2Seq \cite{Li2025Geo2Seq}).
-The results are reported in Table~\ref{tab:results_qm9}, with additional comparisons to diffusion-based 3D molecular generation models provided in Appendix~\ref{subsec:additional_results}.
-We compare NEAT trained on GEOM to QUETZAL and Geo2Seq, since other autoregressive models were not trained on GEOM and report the results in Table~\ref{tab:results_geom}.
-Since the evaluation metrics are sensitive to the procedure used to infer bonds from atomic point clouds, including the choice of algorithm, its hyperparameters, and the software's version, we generated molecules with the source code and model weights of each baseline wherever possible and evaluated them using a unified pipeline.
-For G-SchNet, G-SphereNet, and Symphony, we used the pre-computed XYZ files released by the authors of Symphony \cite{XYZ_by_symphony} and computed all metrics with our pipeline.
+\paragraph{Baselines} We compare NEAT trained on QM9 to five autoregressive models (G-SchNet \citep{Gebauer2019GSchnNet}, G-SphereNet \citep{Luo2022GSphereNet}, Symphony \citep{Daigavane2024Symphony}, QUETZAL \citep{Cheng2025Quetzal}, Geo2Seq \citep{Li2025Geo2Seq}).
+The results are reported in Table~\ref{tab:results_unconditional}, with additional comparisons to diffusion-based 3D molecular generation models provided in Appendix~\ref{subsec:comparison_to_diffusion}.
+We compare NEAT trained on GEOM to three flow matching-based models (FlowMol3 \citep{Dunn2025FlowMol}, SemlaFlow \citep{Irwin2025}, Megalodon-FM \citep{Reidenbach2025}) and two autoregressive models (QUETZAL \citep{Cheng2025Quetzal}, Geo2Seq \citep{Li2025Geo2Seq}) and report the results in Table~\ref{tab:results_unconditional}.
+Since the evaluation metrics are sensitive to the procedure used to infer bonds from atomic point clouds, we generated molecules with the source code and model weights of each baseline wherever possible and evaluated them using the same pipeline.
+For G-SchNet, G-SphereNet, and Symphony, we used the pre-computed XYZ files released by the authors of Symphony \citep{XYZ_by_symphony} and computed metrics with our pipeline.
 For Geo2Seq, we report the metrics from the original publication.